Technical Architecture

 • Policy handles the routine; humans handle the novel

-• Agents learn their approved scope; escalations become the exception
+• Custom agents learn their approved scope; escalations become the exception

 • Full enforcement without operational drag